Zenaya-FreeRoam/EnginesSounds-DevBlogs/README.md

 **¹**The production has been restarted to meet the growing shortage of parts on these engines whose production had been stopped for over 15 years.<br>
 **²**T-T for Twin-Turbocharged.<br>
 [What does the symbol mean?](#meanings-of-the-symbols)
+<br><b><p style="font-size: 0.875rem;">The brands and models are for information purposes only to give you an idea of the sound.
+Zenaya is not related or affiliated with any of its trademarks and registered names.</p></b>
 </div>
 <br><br><br><br>